 Originally from Ojai, CA, Casey spent a few years traveling abroad studying Buddhism, rock climbing, and generally getting lost more or less on purpose.
-Nowadays he does a lot of spearfishing, attends BLM events and wears a mask.
+Nowadays he does a lot of spearfishing, and attends BLM events.

 Spence has worked with youth in a variety of settings, from helping teens backpack in the desert, to teaching art in a middle school classroom.
 His background brings experience with construction, building, tinkering, designing, and making.

 Spence spent a year working at Village Free School in Portland, Oregon and supported the Free To Learn Agile Learning Community in Sacramento, California.

 He is passionate about finding ways to help more kids have the opportunities to learn through natural curiosity.

 When he isn't creating or building something, he enjoys traveling the world, exploring mountains, running rivers, and stretching his imagining with his son.

 Executive Director, Co-Founder

 Jim has been teaching in the Ojai Valley for 23 years.
 His work with Rock Tree Sky is informed by his learn-by-doing experience from the science classroom setting as well as years of youth mentorship at the Ojai Valley Youth Foundation.

 Jim's current work in learner-centered education focuses on the invention of community based ecosystems of learning and self-directed learning space design.